Qualified doctors Certified medications Online consultation with aftercare

 Hormone therapy

-What symptoms can hormone therapy help with?
+What symptoms does hormone therapy help with?

 • Increased risks of breast cancer and endometrial cancer with long-term use (five years or more).

-• A small increase in the risk of experiencing stroke.
+• A small increase in the risk of stroke.
 Smoking and having high blood pressure or high cholesterol increases this risk.

 • Headache